Sisscoi/Akhibara/README.md

 ```

 ## Installation
-run ```setup.bat```
-compile the project using javac or use the already compiled files in target folder
+run `setup.bat` and compile the project using javac or use the already compiled files in target folder

 ## Javadoc